avery-gfs/CS-2/02-review/README.md

 ## Problems

-**Palindrome Finder**: download `unixdict.txt` from the data folder of this repository.
+**Palindrome Finder**: Download `unixdict.txt` from the data folder of this repository.
 Write a program to read the words in the file and find the palindromes (words that are the same in reverse as forwards).
 Find the longest palindrome in the file.

 **Anagram Finder**: Write a program that takes a word as input and finds all of the anagrams (from `unixdict.txt`) of the input word.
 Words are anagrams of each other if they contains the same letters in a different order.
 For example, the anagrams of `time` are `mite`, `emit`, and `item`.
 Find the largest set of anagrams in the file.